marouenbg/ACHR.cu/README.md

 mpirun -np nCores --bind-to none -x OMP_NUM_THREADS=nThreads createWarmupPts model.mps
 ```

-This command allows to generate warmup points given by the user in runtime of the model in `model.mps` file using dyncamically load balanced `nCores` and `nThreads` through a hybrid MPI/OpenMP.
+This command allows to generate warmup points given by the user in runtime of the model in `model.mps` file using dynamically load balanced `nCores` and `nThreads` through a hybrid MPI/OpenMP.

-2. The actual sampling starting from the previously genrated warmup points.
+2. The actual sampling starting from the previously generated warmup points.

 `./ACHR model.mps warmuppoints.csv nFiles nPoints nSteps`